 Second, for configurations~$224, \ldots, 000$ multiple paths with the same string arise that contribute comparatively to the terminal probability.
 This is due to the reduced level of detail by introducing letters for processes which summarize different configurations under a single letter.
-As there is no distinction made between paths with the same strings, we sum over their probabilities and thus remove these duplicates.
-This significantly reduces the number of paths to be considered [\tref{tab:maxprob}].
-Taking into account the paths with highest probability, \tref{tab:largestprob}, provides an understanding of the terminal configurations~$223$, $222$, and $221$.
-For~$223$ there are two dominant paths, ``VCA'' and ``CAV'', which make up most of the probability.
+As there is no distinction made between paths with the same string, we sum over their probabilities and thus remove these duplicates.
+This significantly reduces the number of strings to be considered [\tref{tab:maxprob}].
+Taking into account the strings with highest probability, \tref{tab:largestprob}, provides an understanding of the terminal configurations~$223$, $222$, and $221$.
+For~$223$ there are two dominant strings, ``VCA'' and ``CAV'', which make up most of the probability.
 The~``CAV'' has a slightly lower probability than ``VCA'' because there are fewer valence electrons available for the ``V''~transition.
 The string~``CVA'' has a much smaller probability as, in this case, the short core-hole lifetime sets a time scale during which a valence electron needs to be ionized.
-For~$222$ and $221$~we find a small admixture of paths with double core holes.
-Finally, for $221$~several paths contribute comparatively which are distinguished by the position of the ``V''.
-For higher charge states, too many paths make a noticeable contribution to the terminal probability for an analysis using the strings so far introduced to be conclusive~\cite{SuppData}.
+For~$222$ and $221$~we find a small admixture of strings with double core holes.
+Finally, for $221$~several strings contribute comparatively which are distinguished by the position of the ``V''.
+For higher charge states, too many strings make a noticeable contribution to the terminal probability for an analysis using the strings so far introduced to be conclusive~\cite{SuppData}.

-Third, for the highest-charged configurations~$210, \ldots, 000$, there are so many different paths to reach them that it is hard to extract a few which are dominant.
+Third, for the highest-charged configurations~$210, \ldots, 000$, there are so many paths with different strings to reach them that it is hard to extract a few strings which are dominant.
 Hence, we take another step to simplify the problem and introduce normalized strings.
 These are the previously introduced strings whose characters we sort in the order they appear in the latin alphabet.
 Then we may sum the probabilities for the same normalized strings which greatly reduces the number of strings to consider [\tref{tab:maxprob}].
 This facilitates to extract a few important ionization pathways listed in~\tref{tab:normstr}.
 Even for the highest charge states, the number of normalized strings of relevance remains manageable.
 We note an increasing relevance of paths with double core holes for higher charge states.